-By reading this article, you will learn more about the SAR testing process of any wireless devices.
+By reading this article, you will learn more about the Specific Absorption Rate (SAR) testing process of any wireless devices.

 - SAR testing – The basics

 - Why is it so important to test SAR?

 - SAR testing – 5 things for companies to consider

 In our everyday lives, we are surrounded by different types of electromagnetic radiation (e. g. light, microwaves, x-rays, or mobile phone transmissions).
 Therefore, all radio products need RF exposure assessment to make sure they are safe to use.
 This assessment can be done by RF exposure evaluation, EMF measurements, or SAR testing.

 Specific Absorption Rate (SAR) measures the amount of RF energy absorbed by a human or animal body.
 SAR testing must be done on all wireless devices that have radiating parts closer than 20 cm to the human body or head.

 Devices with low power make an exception.
 In Europe, all devices with the power of 20 mW or higher, need their SAR value to be evaluated.
 In Canada and the USA, whether the device’s SAR value needs to be evaluated depends on the distance between the user and the device, the power, and the frequency, in which the product radiates.
 The wireless device is a radio transmitter and receiver and therefore also needs to be tested for SAR.
 SAR value limits and guidelines vary from device to device.
 Exposure from a wireless device is localized depending on where the device is placed, and the guidelines specify the maximum level of Rf energy that can be absorbed by the head or body with a safety margin.
 SAR is expressed in units of watts per kilogram (W/kg).

 Why is it so important to test SAR?